Written by Jaimi Bird, M.A., CCC-SLP

 Once your child has mastered blending with syllables, you can begin blending words together at the sound level.
 Each sound in a word is called a phoneme.
 For example, the word “cat” is made up of the phonemes “c-a-t”.
 Remind your child that we are listening for sounds that we hear when we say the words, not letters used for spelling.

 One fun way to help kids visualize words broken into phonemes and blended back together is to use their arm.
-If you have a three phoneme words such as “dog”, touch your shoulder for “d”, your elbow for “o”, and touch your hand for “g”.
+If you have a three phoneme word such as “dog”, touch your shoulder for “d”, your elbow for “o”, and touch your hand for “g”.
 Start slowly and say each sound as you go, then quickly move your hand from your shoulder to your hand saying the sounds and blending them into the word.
-This is a great way to gain understanding of the concept of phoneme blending.
+This is a great way to gain an understanding of the concept of phoneme blending.

 Another easy way to practice blending is to say the phonemes of words and have your child listen and tell you what word the sounds make up.
 For example, you say, “b-a-t” and your child will answer “bat”.
 Start with just small pauses between sounds, and as your child becomes more confident in their blending skill make the pauses longer.